blesaux/blesaux.github.io/_pages/jobs.md

 {% include base_path %}

-We currently have 3 open PhD positions to work on machine learning for scene perception and understanding.
-Please e-mail me with CV and detailed motivation if interested.
+~~We currently have 3 open PhD positions to work on machine learning for scene perception and understanding.
+Please e-mail me with CV and detailed motivation if interested.~~ <span style="color:red;">These positions are filled or no longer open</span>

 All positions are located at [ONERA centre](https://goo.gl/maps/SMWQBi1xqom) in Palaiseau, near Paris, France.
 European or Swiss citizenships might be prefered for funding reasons.